 What this illustrates, by means of exaggeration, is that there are points in between at which companies, and individuals, decide that it doesn’t make good business sense to continue to engage in taxable activity, at full capacity, if the tax rate on that activity is too high.
 There is a point in between, suggests Laffer, a point that some now call the Laffer Curve, that suggests that there is a sweet spot in the tax rate that encourages greater taxable activity, broadens the tax base by encouraging greater employment, and can end up resulting in greater revenue for the federal government.

 If the supply-side argument were solely concerned with a “trickle-down” effect, one would think that they would be obsessed with the rich keeping more of their money.
 If that were the case, the supply-side argument might suggest that the tax rate should be as low as possible.
 They might even suggest that the tax rate should be 0%, or a single-digit tax-rate.
-That is not the argument that Laffer, Sowell, or any supply-side economists make.
+That is not the argument that Laffer, Sowell, or any supply-side economists put forth.
 Rather, they call for a tax rate that encourages greater economic activity that they believe will result in more taxable activity that they believe should result in more revenue for the government.
-If they directed their sole focus at the rich keeping more of their money, their theories would focus more on the federal income tax rate.
+If they directed their sole focus at the rich keeping more of their money, their arguments would also focus more on the federal income tax rate.
 What they are more concerned with is lowering the corporate tax rate, the capital gains tax, and lessening burdensome government regulation to allow for a more stratified economy by encouraging more middle class investment and risk taking.
 The middle class risk takers comprise a large percentage of employers of our society, and most of them are not successful in their efforts, much less wealthy.
-The politicians that state that they need to create jobs for Americans rarely do anything for these employers.
+The politicians that raise these taxes often talk about how they need to create jobs, but if the supply side economist theories are to be accepted, these politicians do more harm than good to those that employ.

 Warren Buffett and the Already Wealthy